coderitter/pulp-riscv-gnu-toolchain-docker/Dockerhub/README.md

 docker run --rm --entrypoint riscv32-unknown-elf-gcc --volume $PWD:/hostdir coderitter/pulp-riscv-gnu-toolchain "$@"
 ```

-This call to `docker run` will create a temporary Docker container with the current directory mounted into Docker container.
+This call to `docker run` will create a temporary Docker container with the current directory mounted into it.
 It then executes the RISC V compiler executable and forwards any parameters which were made when the script was executed.

 The last step is to set the permission of the file so that is executable.